-If you are securing web server and need to validate if SSL V2/V3 is enabled or not, you can use above command.
-If enabled, you will get “CONNECTED” else “handshake failure”
+If you are securing a web server and need to validate if SSL V2/V3 is enabled or not, you can use the above command.
+If activated, you will get “CONNECTED” else “handshake failure.”

-21. Verify if particular cipher is accepted on URL
+Verify if the particular cipher is accepted on URL

 openssl s_client -cipher 'ECDHE-ECDSA-AES256-SHA' -connect secureurl:443